Skip to main content

 Teaching Interests

-Fitz enjoys teaching the first half of the undergraduate survey in American history (through 1865), as well as more specialized courses on the revolutionary and early national United States, the age of revolution in the Americas, and, most recently, the Hamilton musical.
-She advises graduate students in early U.S. history and recently served as the department’s professional development officer.
-She is currently the Director of Undergraduate Studies in History.
+Fitz enjoys teaching the first half of the undergraduate survey in American history (through 1865), as well as more specialized courses on the revolutionary and early national United States, the Hamilton musical, the age of revolution in the Americas, and, most recently, global women’s sports history.
+She advises graduate students in early U.S. history and is currently the Director of Undergraduate Studies in History.

 • Faculty Fellowship, American Council of Learned Societies (2018-2019)